Concord University: Statistics

 Biography

-Robert Creigh Deeds is an American lawyer and politician serving as a member of the Senate of Virginia representing the 25th district since 2001.
+Robert Creigh Deeds is an American lawyer and politician serving as a member of the Senate of Virginia representing the 11th district since 2024, and previously the 25th district since 2001.
 Previously, he was the Democratic nominee for Attorney General of Virginia in 2005 and Governor of Virginia in 2009.
 He was defeated in both of those races by Republican Bob McDonnell.
 Deeds lost by just 360 votes in 2005, but was defeated by a wide margin of over 17 percentage points in 2009.
 He was a member of the Virginia House of Delegates from 1992 to 2001.

 Glen Murray